EsoCoding/gtk-d-makefile/README.md

 You can get required dll form MSYS2 project`s repo :)

 # LICENSE
-GTK_D and gtkD use LGPLv3 license
+Gtkd and gtkD use LGPLv3 license